AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 ```

+>[!NOTE]
+>
-Please note that when using your own CDN, there is no need to install the domains and certificates in Cloud Manager.
+>When using your own CDN, there is no need to install the domains and certificates in Cloud Manager.
 The routing in Adobe CDN will be done using the default domain `publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com`.

 >[!NOTE]
 >